 For this exercise I’m taking some data from HR.EMPLOYEES and sending it to a new table.
 I’m purposely querying the data out in a different column order than the original source.

-SELECT DEPARTMENT_ID, MANAGER_ID, HIRE_DATE, FIRST_NAME, LAST_NAME, EMAIL, SALARY, COMMISSION_PCT, PHONE_NUMBER, JOB_ID, EMPLOYEE_ID from EMPLOYEES
+SELECT DEPARTMENT_ID, MANAGER_ID, HIRE_DATE, FIRST_NAME, LAST_NAME, EMAIL, SALARY, COMMISSION_PCT, PHONE_NUMBER, JOB_ID, EMPLOYEE_ID FROM EMPLOYEES

 Obviously if your data is already in a table somewhere, it’s always going to be better to load it to a new table via a Create Table As Select (CTAS.)
 Even going across a DB_LINK may be more efficient than writing to Excel and then loading it back to Oracle.
 For this tutorial I’m assuming your data ONLY exists in Excel before getting started.